 Completing this course will help to enhance your employability and widen your career options.
 Being equipped with the knowledge and skills in immunisation may just help you clinch your next ideal job.
 You could be combining work and travel to the beautiful exotic locations that Australia has to offer.

+Yes!
 As a student, you will be supported by:

-- A nurse educator / course coordinator who can provide additional support.
+- a nurse educator / course coordinator who can provide additional support

+The course covers all the theoretical components of immunisation education.
 Students will be guided by the study and assessment timetable for this 10-week course.
 The contents meet the National Immunisation Education Framework for Health Professionals (2017) requirements:

-Theme 1: The Global and Australian Context for Immunisation
+Theme 1: The Global and Australian Context for Immunisation (2 weeks)

-Theme 2: The Law, Ethics and Immunisation
+Theme 2: The Law, Ethics and Immunisation (2 weeks)

-Theme 3: The Immune System and Immunisation
+Theme 3: The Immune System and Immunisation (2 weeks)

-Theme 4: Immunisation Practice
+Theme 4: Immunisation Practice (4 weeks)

 There will be a study and assessment timetable to help you plan and manage the workload in this course.

-If you have previously completed a course that meets the requirements as stipulated in The National Immunisation Education Framework for Health Professionals (2017), you may be able to apply for recognition of prior learning (RPL).
+If you have previously completed a non- ACN course that meets the requirements as stipulated in The National Immunisation Education Framework for Health Professionals (2017), you may be able to apply for recognition of prior learning (RPL).
 RPL is assessed on a case-by-case basis.
 Please email customer services at email@example.com to receive an information package for RPL.

-If you have previously completed the Immunisation for Registered Nurses course with ACN, and have maintained the updates education as stipulated by the jurisdiction you are practicing in, you may not be required to complete this course again.
+If you have previously completed the Immunisation for Registered Nurses course with ACN, and have maintained the education updates as stipulated by the jurisdiction you are practicing in, you may not be required to complete this course again.

-All health professionals applying to enrol in the course must confirm eligibility to immunise independent of medical officers by checking health policy in their relevant state or territory.
+The Immunisation for Health Practitioners course is suitable for registered and enrolled nurses, midwives, pharmacists and other allied health workers.
+Evidence of registration with a relevant professional board is required on application.
+All health professionals applying to enrol in the course must confirm eligibility to immunise independent of medical officers after completing this course by checking health policy in their relevant state or territory.

 Full fees will have to be paid on application.